crysalead-js/chaos-orm/docs/entities.md

 #### Deleting an entity

-Deleting entities from a datasource is pretty straightforward and can be accomplished by simply calling the `.delete()` method on entities to delete:
+Deleting entities from a datasource is pretty straightforward and can be accomplished by simply calling the `.delete()` method:

 ```js
 co(function* () {